worthyag/SixLove/draftReport.md

 **Figure 15** displays a parent `project` folder with many children folders that follow a similar structure.
-An application built with Django is made up of a project that is made up of a collection of apps.
-A Django project is a "*collection of configuration and apps for a particular website*" [21].
+An application built with Django is a project that is made up of a collection of apps.
+A Django project is defined as a "*collection of configuration and apps for a particular website*" [21].
 A Django app is a "*web application that does something*"[21].
-The difference between the two is that a project is a "*can contain multiple apps*" [21], whereas an app "*can be in multiple projects*"[21].
+The difference between the two is that a project "*can contain multiple apps*" [21], whereas an app "*can be in multiple projects*"[21].
+SixLove will be made up of the following apps:

+- Project

+  - The actual Python package for SixLove.

+- Registration

+  - For user authentication and creation.

+- Tennis

+  - For adding, viewing, editing, deleting tennis sessions and for providing the user with learning resources.

+- Planner

+  - For calendar functionality.

+- Community

+  - For all the community aspects.